ivy-net/ivynet-docs/docs/client/clientDocs.md

 ## Definitions

 - **Node**:
-  - any AVS that offers a /metrics endpoint a la EigenLayer's metrics documentation.
+  - Any AVS that offers a /metrics endpoint a la EigenLayer's metrics documentation.
   In the future, this scope will broaden to Symbiotic, L1s, L2s, etc.
 - **Machine**:
-  - the server (baremetal or virtual) running the Ivynet client.
+  - The server (baremetal or virtual) running the Ivynet client.
 - **Client**:
-  - the software itself, separated from the machine in order to accommodate future container management software like Kubernetes.
+  - The software itself, separated from the machine in order to accommodate future container management software like Kubernetes.

 ## Errors
 ### Machine Error

 - `Idle`
-  - the Ivynet Client is running, but is not aware of any currently running AVS's.
+  - The Ivynet Client is running, but is not aware of any currently running AVS's.
   If you have recently changed AVS's, remember to rescan!
 - `NodeError(NodeErrorInfo)`
-  - a mirror of the below [Node Error](#node-error) scenario.
+  - A mirror of the below [Node Error](#node-error) scenario.
 - `SystemResourcesUsage`
-  - the machine resource usage, specifically memory and/or disk space, is greater than 90%.
+  - The machine resource usage, specifically memory and/or disk space, is greater than 90%.

 ### Node Error
 - `ActiveSetNoDeployment`
-  - the AVS is registered in the active set, but it is malfunctioning in some way and metrics are not being sent.
+  - The AVS is registered in the active set, but it is malfunctioning in some way and metrics are not being sent.
   Usually, the AVS container has crashed.
   **This is a very high priority error**.
 - `CrashedNode`